Dexdash: Differential EXpression Downstream Analysis SHiny app

 Messing with identifiers

 Struggling with identifiers is all in a day’s work of a bioinformatician.
 Alas, there are no unified gene of protein identifiers in this imperfect word, and getting data from various sources inevitable leads to inconsistencies.
-Below, we show an example of a typical dexdash workflow, which requires a little bit more effort.
+This is our read count matrix:

 data(mouse_mtx)